First 60 days free for law firms

 First month free for law firms and attorneys.

-First 60 days free for civil and probate in San Diego.
+First two months free for civil and probate in San Diego.

 Law firms and their